ELIXIR-Norway-Training/DMP-writing-workshop/README.md

 [Korbinian Bösl](mailto:korbinian.bosl@uib.no) (Digital Life, ELIXIR and UiB)

 ## Agenda
+### 2020-11-30
-* 09:00 - 09:15 Introduction
+0900 - 0915 Introduction

-* 09:15 - 09:45 Requirements from the funding bodies and Institutions
+0915 - 0945 Requirements from institutions & funding bodies

-* 09:45 - 10:15 About legal requirements

-* 10:15 - 10:30 Short break

-* 10:30 - 11:15 Relevant deposition repositories/data archives

-* 11:15 - 12:00 Information on national and local storage infrastructures
+0945 - 1015 Information on national and local storage infrastructures

-* 12:00 - 12:30 Lunch
+1015 - 1030 Short break

+1030 - 1230 Relevant deposition repositories/ data archives

+### 2020-12-01
+0900 - 1000 GDPR and other legal requirements for research on humans

+1000 - 1015 Short break

-* 12:30 - 13:50 Licensing of data, biological material and software
+1015 - 1045 Licensing of data, biological material and software

-* 13:15 - 13:30 Short break

-* 13:30 - 16:00 Hands on training and assistance to generate a data management plan
+1045 - 1300 Hands on training and assistance to generate a data management plan

 ## Useful links